 git-sizer

-git count-objects -vH gives you a quick storage summary. verify-pack is ugly, but it helps find large packed objects. git-sizer is often the best first high-level warning system because it tells you whether the problem is blob size, tree width, path count, ref count, history shape, or some nasty combination.
+git count-objects -vH gives you a quick storage summary. verify-pack is ugly, but it helps find large packed objects. git-sizer is a separate GitHub project, not a built-in, and it identifies whether the problem is blob size, tree width, path count, ref count, history shape, or some combination.

 git count-objects -vH